CollectionBuilder/collectionbuilder.github.io/_docs/01_software/texteditor.md

 For additional assistance, see our guides for [How to Install and Set Up Visual Studio Code](https://lib-static.github.io/howto/howtos/visualstudiocode.html){:target="_blank" rel="noopener"} and [How to Install and Set Up Atom](https://lib-static.github.io/howto/howtos/installatom.html){:target="_blank" rel="noopener"}

 {% capture vscode %}
 Visual Studio Code (VS Code) has a tremendous number of extensions that can be added to enhance it's functionality.
-We recoomend [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv), which will help you better read the CSVs within CollectionBuilder, and [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), which will check your spelling.
+We recoomend [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv){:target="_blank" rel="noopener"}, which will help you better read the CSVs within CollectionBuilder, and [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker){:target="_blank" rel="noopener"}, which will check your spelling.

 VS Code is incredibly customizable via its settings as well.
 When you first install VS Code, however, the default settings can be distracting.
 To configure the editor, click the *gear icon* in the bottom left corner of the VSCode window and choose *Settings*.
 The searchable *Settings* pane has information about all the configuration options.